 What are Tides?

 The gravitational forces of the sun and the moon combined with the rotation of the earth result in an alternate rise and fall of the sea levels.
 At one particular place, it usually occurs twice on a lunar day.
 The rise of the sea level is called the high tide, whereas the fall is called the low tide.
+When the earth and moon’s gravitational field are in a straight line, the influences of these two fields become very strong and causing millions of gallons of water flow towards the shore resulting in the high tide condition.
+Likewise, when the moon and earth’s gravitational fields are perpendicular to each other, the influences of these fields become weak causing the water to flow away from the shore resulting in a low tide condition.

 What is Tidal Energy?